Reality-Cache/Discord.js-Template-Bot-Guide/README.md

 This project is my first attempt at fixing the Discordjs.guide and making it easier and more user friendly to understand.

 I have fixed every bug, every problem, and every error with the original code.
 I have also put everything together and I commented everything for an easier learning experience.

-I'm not profficient in coding whatsover so if you see any errors please feel free to tell me!
+On top of all of that everything has been updated to v14.8!

+I'm almost positive someone will find something wrong here to feel free to create an issue.
 ____
 DEPENDENCIES!